eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-eclipse.md

 ## Adding a deployment registry

-Before projects can be deployed on Kubernetes, you must specify a docker registry.
-This example uses DockerHub.
+Before projects can be deployed on Kubernetes, you must specify a Docker registry.
+This example uses Docker Hub.

 1\.
-If it's not already open, navigate to the connection details page; right-click the deployment and select `Manage Deployment Registries`:
+If it's not already open, navigate to the connection details page, right-click the deployment, and select `Manage Deployment Registries`:

 ![Docker Registry](./images/remoteeclipse/connectionSettings.png)